 This consumer awareness has given rise to the farm-to-fork traceability concept that allows consumers to trace their products and bring about transparency in the entire process.

-The period between 2014 and 2017 saw various organisations define and explore the scope of regenerative agriculture.
+The period between 2014 and 2017 saw various organizations define and explore the scope of regenerative agriculture.
 Following this, they also launched numerous notable regenerative agriculture initiatives, including standards and certifications.

 The ROC’s Framework for Regenerative Organic Certification focuses on the following three aspects:

-Three certification tiers in this Framework incentivise farmers with gold, silver, and bronze medals for their efforts and encourage them to continue incorporating other regenerative agriculture practices.
+Three certification tiers in this Framework incentivize farmers with gold, silver, and bronze medals for their efforts and encourage them to continue incorporating other regenerative agriculture practices.